 100% fruit juice box or milk, and a cookie.

 $5.00 per person

 - Orders must be received one week prior to visit and require a 50% nonrefundable deposit at the time of order

-- We offer special-dietary needs menus and classroom pizza parties
+- The Institute offers special-dietary needs menus and classroom pizza parties

 - Additional a la carte items are also available for an extra charge: Chips, Cookies, Bottled Water

 - Please specify at time of ordering if anything extra will be purchased